zqfan/ceilometer/doc/source/configuration.rst

-os_tenant_name                   admin                                 Tenant name to use for openstack service access os_auth_url                      http://localhost:5000/v2.0            Auth URL to use for openstack service access os_endpoint_type                 publicURL                             Endpoint type in the catalog to use to access services
+os_tenant_name                   admin                                 Tenant name to use for openstack service access os_auth_url                      http://localhost:5000/v2.0            Auth URL to use for openstack service access os_endpoint_type                 publicURL                             Endpoint type in the catalog to use to access services os-region-name                                                         (Str) Region name to use for OpenStack service endpoints. insecure                         False                                 (Bool) Disables X.509 certificate validation when an SSL
+                                                                       connection to Identity Service is established. http_timeout                     600                                   (Int) Timeout seconds for HTTP requests.
+Set it to None to disable timeout.
 ===============================  ====================================  ==============================================================

 Keystone Middleware Authentication